Canada's RBC, CIBC looked at buying Boston Private Bank: WSJ

-(Reuters) - Royal Bank of Canada (RBC) and Canadian Imperial Bank of Commerce (CIBC), two of Canada’s biggest banks, looked at buying U.S. lender Boston Private Bank & Trust Co, the Wall Street Journal reported, citing people familiar with the matter.
+(Reuters) - Royal Bank of Canada (RBC) (RY.TO) and Canadian Imperial Bank of Commerce (CIBC) (CM.TO), two of Canada’s biggest banks, looked at buying U.S. lender Boston Private Bank & Trust Co, the Wall Street Journal reported, citing people familiar with the matter.

 RBC was in talks last month to buy Boston Private, before it reached a deal to acquire another U.S.-based lender, the Journal said, citing two people. (on.wsj.com/1Aw39Mu)